 Pitch Deck or Pitch for Investors

-You’ll also find what’s called a Pitch Deck, made to present a business idea to convince investors.
-This type of pitch is a business presentation with a maximum duration of 15 minutes.
+You’ll also find what’s called a Pitch Deck, which has the objective of presenting a business idea to add investors to your project as partners or to attract investment.
+This type of pitch is a business presentation of about 15-20 slides.

 In this case, the visual components will be crucial so that you can communicate your idea clearly and in a way that motivates your viewers.
 They are especially essential given that you will send this presentation time and time again to potential clients, investors, accelerators or incubators, innovation programs, etc.